 The Enforcement Bureau's Technical & Public Safety Division monitors antenna structures for compliance with assigned painting and lighting requirements, as well as for overall compliance with the Antenna Structure Registration rules.
 The Bureau routinely posts the text of recent enforcement actions - such as notices of apparent liability (NALs) and forfeiture orders - on their website.

-Complaints alleging violation of the Commission's rules regarding registration, marking and lighting of antenna structures should be sent to the Federal Communications Commission, Enforcement Bureau, Technical & Public Safety Division, 445 12th Street, SW, Washington, DC 20554.
+Complaints alleging violation of the Commission's rules regarding registration, marking and lighting of antenna structures should be sent to the Federal Communications Commission, Enforcement Bureau, Technical & Public Safety Division, 45 L Street NE, Washington, DC 20554.